Morant layup with 1.2 seconds left lifts Grizzlies over Heat

 TIP-INS

-Heat: Wednesday marked Erik Spoelstra’s 1,000th game as coach of the Heat.
+Heat: Wednesday marked Spoelstra’s 1,000th game as coach of the Heat.
 “I’m extremely humbled by that, and I’m really grateful for the people I work for,” said Spoelstra, only the third coach in NBA history to reach that milestone coaching one team in his career (Gregg Popovich, Spurs; Al Attles, Warriors). … Barring a schedule change, this was Miami’s fifth and final one-game road trip of the season. … G/F Andre Iguodala (left hip soreness) and F Moe Harkless (illness) did not travel to Memphis for the game. … Butler has 14 straight games with a steal.

-Grizzlies: Memphis began a stretch of four home games over the next six days. … Coach Taylor Jenkins tweaked his starting lineup, with Grayson Allen playing alongside Morant at guard, while rookie Desmond Bane moved back to the second unit. … Dillon Brooks started his 181st game for Memphis, tying him with O.J.
+Grizzlies: Memphis began a stretch of four home games over the next six days. … Jenkins tweaked his starting lineup, with Grayson Allen playing alongside Morant at guard, while rookie Desmond Bane moved back to the second unit. … Dillon Brooks started his 181st game for Memphis, tying him with O.J.
 Mayo for 14th on the franchise list.

 ARIZA TRADE